Cr4O13/gci-docs/docs/configuration syntax.md

 ## Additional Rules

-The same field must not occure more than once in the same object.
-Any previously field value will be overrwritten with the new field value if double fields occure.
+The same field must not occur more than once in the same object.
+Any previously field value will be overwritten with the new field value if double fields occur.
 As the order of loading the JSON file is not determined, the resulting configuration object may be inconsistent.

 ## File Requirements